-Earth’s mountainous regions must have originally lain at sea level during Noah’s Flood.
+Earth’s mountainous regions must have originally lain at sea level during Noah’s flood.
 Why do we think this?
 Because today’s mountains often contain fossilized sea creatures that water (at sea level) must have deposited before the deposits rose, often many thousands of feet, to their current elevations.
 As these ranges rose, brittle basement rock broke along faults, and softer sediments were bent into giant folds.
-Movement must have been astonishingly rapid at times because that is the only way to explain the melted glass-like rock (called pseudotachylite) sometimes found in the fault zones.
+Movement must have been astonishingly rapid at times because that is the only way to explain the melted glass-like rock (called pseudotachylyte) sometimes found in the fault zones.

 The Tetons of Wyoming, for instance, rose two miles above the neighboring land to the east!
 You couldn’t move rock so high and so fast without producing massive earthquakes, perhaps 100 times greater (or more) than the very largest earthquakes ever experienced today.
 Keep in mind our earth is covered with such high-rising mountain ranges!

 Even the most destructive modern volcanic eruptions, such as Mt.
 St. Helens in 1980, are puny compared to past eruptions.
 The extinct volcano Pichu Pichu in the Peruvian Andes, for instance, currently rises an impressive 18,583 feet.
 But before its summit slid away (in the unrecorded past), its height rivaled Mt.
 Everest!
 Similarly, most of Yellowstone National Park is located within the crater (called a caldera) of a colossal collapsed volcano.
 It is just one of many supervolcanoes that shook the earth millennia ago.
-In many of these cases, the lava and ash that formed these volcanoes are on top of Flood deposits, meaning they must have violently erupted after the Flood was over.
+In many of these cases, the lava and ash that formed these volcanoes are on top of flood deposits, meaning they must have violently erupted after the flood was over.
 Hawaii’s eight volcanic islands are another impressive example.
 Big Island, measured from the seafloor to its highest peak on Mauna Kea, is even higher than Mt.
 Everest!
-Imagine how much lava was required to produce this mound, and how many years it took to grow!
-No Flood sediments appear on its flanks, so it must have risen sometime after the Flood ended.
+Imagine how much lava was required to produce this mound and how many years it took to grow!
+No flood sediments appear on its flanks, so it must have risen sometime after the flood ended.

-After the Flood, the continents were covered with soft, pliable, water-filled marine sediments that hadn’t fully hardened into rock.
+After the flood, the continents were covered with soft, pliable, water-filled marine sediments that hadn’t fully hardened into rock.
 Many variables encourage landslides, but the most important is water, water, water!
 Other factors include giant earthquakes associated with rising mountains, steep slopes, and too few plants and trees to hold the new soils.

 As mountains rose, landslides and erosion must have occurred on a massive scale for decades.
-For example, in 2014, geologists discovered a landslide in southwestern Utah (composed of post-Flood rocks), which is more than 50 miles long, contains up to 500 cubic miles of rock, and probably moved at speeds approaching 200 mph!
+For example, in 2014, geologists discovered a landslide in southwestern Utah (composed of post-flood rocks), which is more than 50 miles long, contains up to 500 cubic miles of rock, and probably moved at speeds approaching 200 mph!
 For comparison, the landslide at Mount St. Helens in 1980—the largest ever witnessed by modern man—dumped less than a cubic mile of material!

-Further, volcanic activity heated the oceans during the Flood.
-Warm, evaporating water after the Flood would produce continuous storms, further fueling erosion and landslides.
+Further, volcanic activity heated the oceans during the flood.
+Warm, evaporating water after the flood would produce continuous storms, further fueling erosion and landslides.

-Perhaps this was the cause of Grand Canyon (and many other canyons).
+Perhaps this was the cause of the Grand Canyon (and many other canyons).
 In fact, more than 10,000 cubic miles of sediment appear downstream in the Salton Sea area of California, carried by surging water.

-Another powerful earthmover after Noah’s Flood was Ice-Age glaciers.
+Another powerful earthmover after Noah’s flood was ice age glaciers.
 Today, most glaciers occur only on remote mountains, Antarctica, and Greenland.
-But for a short time after the Flood, large sheets of ice covered huge swaths of North America, Europe, and Asia.
+But for a short time after the flood, large sheets of ice covered huge swaths of North America, Europe, and Asia.
 Glaciers even formed on mountains at lower latitudes, such as Hawaii’s tallest mountain peaks!
 Mountain glaciers sculpt and carve mountains, making them sharp and jagged.
 Continental glaciers can smooth and flatten out the landscape, carve huge lake basins (like the Great Lakes), and leave ridges and hills as they retreat.

 Thus ice, not liquid water, produced many of the planet’s most beautiful scenes.
-Yet the Flood is still to blame, at least indirectly.
+Yet the flood is still to blame, at least indirectly.
 Remember the warm ocean water that produced erosion-causing rain?
 At higher latitudes and in cooler continental interiors, the same warm, evaporating water produced snow.
 When more snow falls than can melt, glacial ice piles up.
-Ice could have reached monumental thickness during the Ice Age—some of today’s glaciers are about two miles thick!
+Ice could have reached monumental thickness during the ice age—some of today’s glaciers are about two miles thick!
 As a glacier moves, rocks imbedded in the ice carve and sculpt like sandpaper, making rugged beauty.

-Ice shaped the landscape in less direct ways, too.
+Ice shaped the landscape in less direct ways too.
 Sometimes the glaciers trapped water behind dams in huge inland lakes.
-When the ice dams broke, they released vast floods of water that cut canyons out of solid rock within days, such as the 900-foot deep “scabland” canyons we see in central Washington.
-Geologists have now identified more than 60 large “paleofloods” that occurred around the time of the Ice Age.
+When the ice dams broke, they released vast floods of water that cut canyons out of solid rock within days, such as the 900-foot-deep “scabland” canyons we see in central Washington.
+Geologists have now identified more than 60 large “paleofloods” that occurred around the time of the ice age.

-Something else interesting happened after the Flood to produce further changes in the earth’s landscapes—climate change.
+Something else interesting happened after the flood to produce further changes in the earth’s landscapes—climate change.
 The rise of the Andes and Himalayas changed wind patterns, and moving continents redirected ocean currents.
 For a while, vast regions were well-watered and lush, but these changes have caused them to become dry and barren—consider the story of Abram and Lot as they saw the once-fertile land around the Dead Sea in Genesis 13.
 That radical climate change includes the southwestern United States and the desolate Sahara.
 Both places once had large rivers, lush forests, and herds of hippos, horses, crocodiles, and other wildlife.

 As oceans cooled to today’s temperatures, evaporation slowed and regular rains ceased.
 The land no longer had abundant vegetation to hold soils, and winds fashioned loose sand into dunes.
 Occasional flash floods in these dry environments caused further devastation.
-We see some evidence of this, even today.
-In the side canyons of Grand Canyon, rains can convert loose rock and soil into fast-moving mudflows, which can carry huge boulders and tear apart the landscape further before they come to rest.
+We see some evidence of this even today.
+In the side canyons of the Grand Canyon, rains can convert loose rock and soil into fast-moving mudflows, which can carry huge boulders and tear apart the landscape further before they come to rest.

 Imagine the scale of past disasters across whole regions of the continent where the climate was changing!